farbtrommel/quiz/README.md

 This audio quiz app are created in association with http://stadtnatur.naturkundemuseum-berlin.de.

-# Building
+## Building

-## Requirements
+### Requirements

-Make sure following packages are installed
+Requires programs are:

-* nodejs,
+* nodejs
 * npm

-and run this commandos:
+* ImageMagic

+There are further dependencies.
+Please make sure there are also installed.

 ```
 $> npm install ionic@beta -g
 $> npm install cordova -g
 $> npm install tsd -g
+$> npm install imagemin-cli -g //for optimizing assets before building the app
 ```

-Clone Project to preferred project folder and install all dependencies:
+Clone project to a preferred folder and install dependencies.

 ```
-$> git clone <git:url> <folder>
+$> git clone git@github.com:farbtrommel/quiz.git <folder>
 $> cd <folder>
 $> npm install
 ```

-## Assets preparation before build
+### Assets preparation before ionic serve

-Make sure you have `convert` in your system path.
+Make sure you have `convert` in your system path for the script.
-If ImageMagic isn't installed use this [link](http://www.imagemagick.org/script/binary-releases.php).
+If you haven't ImageMagic installed visited this [site](http://www.imagemagick.org/script/binary-releases.php).
+This script download all mp3 files and images.
+The images will cropped and resized.
+The scripts runs sequentially thought the data set.
+Therefore, could take couple minutes at the first run.

 ```
 $> cd <folder>